-SECTION 12 Issue and redemption price
+SECTION 12 Issue, redemption and conversion prices

-1. The issue and redemption price for units of a specific unit class is determined by the Management Company under the supervision of the Depositary or by one of the delegated management companies in Luxembourg.
-For this purpose, the value of the assets belonging to the unit class less the liabilities of the Fund (the "net asset value") is divided by the number of units in circulation for that unit class (the "unit value").
+1. The issue, redemption and conversion price for fund units of the respective sub-fund or unit class is determined by the Management Company under the supervision of the Depositary or by one of the delegated management companies in Luxembourg.
+For this purpose, the value of the assets belonging to the sub-fund or unit class less the liabilities of the sub-fund or unit class (the "net asset value") is divided by the number of fund units or unit class units in circulation (the "unit value").